 Razer were the first to offer a 4K 120Hz screen option for their retail Blade Pro 17 (which we’ve previously reviewed in the FHD variant over here), even if Asus initially mentioned it for the ROG Zephyrus GX701 and their StudioBook One workstation in 2019.
 Other OEMs followed up quickly, and while the offer for such computers is still limited today, there are quite a few to choose from.
 In recent years, there are also 4K UHD 144Hz panels offered in several of these premium-tier devices.

-Several panel manufacturers make this sort of fast 4K screens, available in either 15-inch, 16-inch or 17-inch sizes.
-All of them are high-gamut, with 100% coverage of the DCI-P3 and AdoneRGB color space and factory calibrated with most configurations, as well as above-average in brightness (400-500-nits), contrast, and blacks, but also 120 Hz refresh and fast response times (advertised at as low as 3ms).
+Several panel manufacturers make this sort of fast 4K screens, available in either 15-inch, 16-inch, 17-inch, or 18-inch sizes.
+All of them are high-gamut, with 100% coverage of the DCI-P3 and AdobeRGB color space and factory calibrated with most configurations, as well as above-average in brightness (400-500 nits), contrast, and blacks, but also 120/144 Hz refresh and with fast response times (advertised at as low as 3ms).
 That’s why these 4K screens are not just meant for gaming, but they’re actually excellent tools for creators and professionals that require a color-accurate display in their line of work.

 So while in the past you could only have one or the other: either a fast FHD screen, or a 100% AdobeRGB UHD screen at 60 Hz, now you can have both fast refresh and 4K-UHD resolution in a single product.
 That’s if you’re willing to pay the hefty price tag, of course, which is roughly several hundred dollars on top of the FHD/QHD variants.
 Inf act, you’ll probably pay even more, as these 4K 120Hz screens are most of the time only available on the highest-tier notebook configurations.